techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 void ApplyVolume()
 ```

-Retrieves the volume values from TECHMANIA options and applies them to the `AudioSource`s.
+Retrieves the volume values from TECHMANIA options and applies them to the channel groups.
 You need to call this after changing the volume values in options for them to take effect.

 ## Class `BpmEvent`